open/close all folders

 - Animal Motifs: Tiger.

-- Cain and Abel: In the childhood friends sense, to Shiryu.
+- Cain and Abel: In the childhood friends sense, the Cain to Shiryu's Abel.

 - Deceptive Disciple: Played straight with he and Libra Dohko.
 Though Ohko was more of a JerkAss than anything.

 - Delinquent: He was quite powerful, but he had a violent temper, breaking the rules and seeking fight with whoever he could.